isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 The loop control up front should enable correct reasoning about what is happening inside the loop.
-Modifying loop counters in both the iteration-expression and inside the body of the loop is a perennial source of suprises and bugs.
+Modifying loop counters in both the iteration-expression and inside the body of the loop is a perennial source of surprises and bugs.

 ##### Example